Franky1/Tesseract-OCR-5-Docker/README.md

 ## Issues

+- [ ] `27.07.2022` currently the build of the main source branch fails, reason is unknown

 If you have any bugs or requests regarding this Docker image, please post an issue in this Github Repository.

 ## Project status

-> 22.03.2022: Docker Image is ready for usage, still some slight improvements possible
+> 27.07.2022: Docker Image is ready for usage, still some slight improvements possible, sometimes build issues